Willem Sassen: The Eichmann interviews

 In 1957, Sassen interviewed Adolf Eichmann about his involvement in the Nazis' Final Solution.
 In reality the interviews were group discussions arranged by Sassen and his publisher Eberhard Fritsch and held at Sassen's Buenos Aires home over a number of Sundays.
 Others were also in attendance, although Eichmann and his revelations dominate proceedings.
 In 1980, the Sassen documents or Sassen tapes, were transferred to Eichmann's widow, Veronika.
 The Sassen interviews are documented in detail in Eichmann Before Jerusalem by Bettina Stangneth first published in German in 2011 and in English in 2014.

 About 15 hours of audio recordings survive out of around 70 hours in total.
 The tapes were recycled on cost grounds after transcripts of the conversation were made.
 The complete transcripted text runs to about 700 pages.
-At Eichmann's Jerusalem trial the tapes and the full transcript were not considered admissible to the court - only 83 pages which Eichmann had annotated or corrected were allowed as evidence.
+At Eichmann's Jerusalem trial the tapes and the full transcript were not considered admissible to the court – only 83 pages which Eichmann had annotated or corrected were allowed as evidence.
+In the tapes Eichmann confessed that he in fact knew that millions of Jews and others were being killed: "I didn't care about the Jews deported to Auschwitz, whether they lived or died.
+It was the Führer's order: Jews who were fit to work would work and those who weren't would be sent to the Final Solution."
+Sassen asked him: "When you say Final Solution, do you mean they should be eradicated?", to which Eichmann replied: "Yes."

+The memoirs were used as the basis for a series of articles that appeared in Life and Stern magazines in late 1960.

 The audio recordings of Eichmann recounting his role in the Holocaust were featured in the documentary series, The Devil's Confession: The Lost Eichmann Tapes, directed by Yariv Mozer and produced by Kobi Sitt.
-At one point in the recordings, Eichmann says: "If we had killed 10.3 million Jews, I would say with satisfaction, 'Good, we destroyed an enemy' - then we would have fulfilled our mission".
+At one point in the recordings, Eichmann says: "If we had killed 10.3 million Jews, I would say with satisfaction, 'Good, we destroyed an enemy' – then we would have fulfilled our mission".